 OFM needs both the budget notebooks and the system data to begin analysis of agency budgets.
 All are due to OFM no later than the dates listed in Appendix A-1.

-Note: Occasionally agencies need to amend their official budget request.
-The submittal requirements outlined above apply to all official revisions or amendments.
+Note: Agencies may not amend their request after initial submittal unless prior authorization is received from OFM.
+The submittal requirements outlined above apply to all approved revisions or amendments.

 1.4 OTHER GENERAL PREPARATION REQUIREMENTS